indraai/quinnmichaels.com/README.md

 /\_posts - The Markdown blog posts organized into year (YYYY), month (MM), day (DD) /\_site - where the `jekyll build` command builds the site to.
 /\_styl - The Stylus code that builds the site css using the `npm run style` command.
-/\_videos - Mardwon pages for the videos presented on the site.
+/\_videos - Markdown pages for the videos presented on the site.

 ---